seydx/homebridge-fritz-platform/README.md

 **Creating and maintaining Homebridge plugins consume a lot of time and effort, if you would like to share your appreciation, feel free to "Star" or donate.**

 [Click here](https://github.com/SeydX) to review more of my plugins.

+## Upcoming changes - Version 3
+- Completely rewritten code
+- Fixed several bugs
+- Full polling of all accessories and characteristics
+- Rewritten TR064 API
+- Better presence request
+- Faster PhoneBook
+- Phone prefix for more countries (Callmonitor)
+- and more...

+Stay tuned!

 ## Changelog
 See the [changelog](https://github.com/SeydX/homebridge-fritz-platform/blob/master/CHANGELOG.md) for changes between versions of this package.